MathioLucas/InstaCaptionsExtension/README.md

 - Does not collect any personal data
 - Does not store your images or generated captions anywhere except locally

-## License

-MIT License - See LICENSE file for details

-## Credits

-- OpenAI for the GPT-4 Vision API
-- [Your Name/Organization]

 ## Support